isConic/dragon-hoard/README.md

 # Setup

 **install discord.py**
-Dragon hoard runs on forked version of version of `discord.py` referred to as "the rewrite". you can install it by running the following command:
+Dragon hoard runs on forked version of `discord.py` referred to as "the rewrite". you can install it by running the following command:

 ```